TalkBank/batchalign/README.md

+# batchalign
-batchalign is a Python script that uses the Montreal Forced Aligner and the Unix version of CLAN to batch-align data in TalkBank.
+`batchalign` is a Python script that uses the Montreal Forced Aligner and the Unix version of CLAN to batch-align data in TalkBank.

 # Setup and Usage